bobmitch/twitchmodgreeter/README.md

 # Twitch Modgreeter
 ## (and meme trigger!)

-OBS Browser source file that plays videos when mods chat for the first time in a while, or videos triggered by any trusted viewer via a !command test.
+OBS Browser source file that plays videos when mods chat for the first time in a while, or videos triggered by any trusted viewer via a twitch !command message (default is !meme).

 ### Instructions